izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/limit_order_manager/fetch_limit_order_and_dec.rst

 here, we provide a simple example to fetch limit orders of iZiSwap from an user's address, and select one of them to decrease(or called cancel)

+The full example code of this chapter can be spotted `here <https://github.com/izumiFinance/izumi-iZiSwap-sdk/blob/main/example/limitOrder/fetchLimitOrderAndDec.ts>`_.

 1. fetch limit orders
 ---------------------